This article describes the process of setting up and maintaining a Datto Private Node.

 To configure IP and MAC addresses, enter the BIOS by pressing the Del key when the node boots.

 - Enter the BIOS password.
-Contact Datto Technical Support if you do not have it.
+Contact Datto Technical Support if you need the BIOS password.

 - Select IPMI Configuration, and press Enter.

 - Select Set LAN Configuration and press Enter.
-This will give you the ability to change IP settings and toggle Static and DHCP services.
+You can change IP settings and toggle Static and DHCP services.

 - Enter a static, reserved IP address.